Walpole METCO Program

 - Extensive extracurricular programs including various sports, drama, music, clubs, and academics at all levels

-- Breakfast provided for all elementary METCO students
+- Breakfast available for all elementary METCO students

 - Onsite tutoring and off – site tutoring referrals